 You may be wondering how in the world the distillation process is so fine-tuned that it can successfully separate THC from CBD and other cannabis compounds.
 The reason this is possible has everything to do with boiling points!

 Each compound within cannabis has its own boiling point, meaning that in order to evaporate all CBD molecules, for instance, the boiling point must reach a certain temperature.
 In order to leave all THC molecules in tact, scientists would need to adhere to the appropriate boiling points of each cannabis compound.
 Eventually, this distillation process results in the purest form of THC out there.

 We touched on honey hash oil ever so briefly when talking about BHO, or butane hash oil.
 As we mentioned, honey hash oil uses honey as the solvent of choice.

 When honey oil combines with the cannabis, another element is introduced in order to make honey oil hash.
 Usually, the additional ingredient is either an alcohol of some sort or acetone, which is then utilized in order to separate the THC from the rest of the plant.

 The solvent is later eliminated from the THC by being placed over heat, at which point the solvent will end up evaporating, leaving behind nothing but honey hash oil.
 With honey hash oil, the expected THC concentration is around 70 percent give or take a percentage — maybe two.

-Which type of hash is the best?
-Deciding between these 3 forms of hash is a personal choice.
+Which type of hashish is the best?
+Deciding between these 3 forms of hashish is a personal choice.
 It’s all about your preferences!
 Hash will always cause you to feel high, no matter the form it is in, but it might help you decide if you keep the different THC concentrations in mind.

 And nothing’s stopping you from trying each form either!
 You can always dip your toes in each of the three types of hash, and go from there.